Invariants of Tutte Partitions and a $q$-Analogue: Tutte partitions

-We are now ready to give a definition of a Tutte polynomial. \begin{definition} Let $\mathcal{P}$ be a Tutte partition of $M$.
+We are now ready to give a definition of a Tutte polynomial. \begin{definition} Let $\mL$ have a proper interval decomposition.
+Let $\mathcal{P}$ be a Tutte partition of $M$.
 We define the {\em Tutte polynomial} of $M$ with respect to the partition $\mathcal{P}$ to be

 \end{definition} While the definition we give here is given with respect to a partition $\mP$, we will see in Section~\ref{sec:ranktutte} that the Tutte polynomial is independent of the choice of Tutte partition.